-You must take a minimum of 100 and a maximum of 120 credits from the below.You will also have the option to choose some modules from outside mathematics if you wish.
+You will also have the option to choose some modules from outside mathematics if you wish.

 Advanced Quantum Theory

 In this module you will apply the quantum mechanics that you learned in Year 2 to more general problems.
 New topics will be introduced such as the quantum theory of the hydrogen atom and aspects of angular momentum such as spin.

 Applied Statistical Modelling

 During this module you will build on your theoretical knowledge of statistical inference by a practical implementation of the generalised linear model.
 You will progress to enhance your understanding of statistical methodology including the analysis of discrete and survival data.
 You will also be trained in the use of a high-level statistical computer program.

 The module introduces and explores methods, concepts and paradigm models for classical and quantum mechanical dynamics.
 We explore how classical concepts enter quantum mechanics, and how they can be used to find approximate semi-classical solutions.